You are here

 How does continuing to work impact my Social Security benefits?

-If you are younger than full retirement age and receiving Social Security in 2016, you may earn up to $15,720.
+If you are younger than full retirement age and receiving Social Security in 2019, you may earn up to $17,640.
 Once that amount is exceeded, your benefits will be reduced by $1 for every $2 you earn above the limit.
-In the year that you reach full retirement age, the benefits are reduced by $1 for every $3 you earn above that year’s annual limit.
+If you reach full retirement age in 2019, the benefits are reduced by $1 for every $3 you earn above $46,920 until the date you reach full retirement age.
 You will need to inform Social Security of your anticipated earnings from work during any of your pre-full retirement years.
-In turn, Social Security will reduce your monthly benefits payment based on your work earnings that exceed $15,720.
+In turn, Social Security will reduce your monthly benefits payment based on your work earnings that exceed $17,640.
 Social Security is available to help you with this calculation.
 It is important to note that the reduction in benefits is not lost.
 Your benefits will be increased at your full retirement age to account for the benefits that were withheld due to the work income you earned during your pre-full retirement years.

 Once you reach full retirement age, you can earn any amount with no impact on your Social Security benefits.
 If you continue to work, Social Security will check your earnings record every year to see whether the additional earnings will increase your monthly benefit.
 If there is any increase, Social Security will send you a letter reporting your new benefit amount.